Understanding Farmer Decision Making in Performance-Based PES Programs through the Vermont Pay for Phosphorus Program

 • Communicate findings from interviews and focus groups to relevant agencies, producers, and partners.

-It is anticipated that these methods will produce a detailed understanding of the factors that influence farmer decisions regarding enrollment in PES programs.
-Not only will this provide vital baseline data to inform the direction of the PfP program over the next 5 years, but it will also help inform the development of future PES programs within the state to better support both ecosystems and farmers.
+These methods produce a detailed understanding of the factors that influence farmer decisions regarding enrollment in PES programs.
+Not only does this provide vital baseline data to inform the direction of the PfP program over the next 5 years, but it also helps inform the development of future PES programs within the state to better support both ecosystems and farmers.

 Introduction: